Project-MNET/sourcemanager/README.md

 nano app.py
 ```
 ## INSTALLATION INSTRUCTIONS FOR DOCKER POSTGRESQL DATABASE.
-First download docker desktop software.
+First, download Docker Desktop.
-Docker Desktop has to be on when the database is being used.
+Docker Desktop has to be running when the database is being used.

-Create .env file in the project directory (Above src) with the command
+Create the .env file in the project directory (above src).
 ```
 nano .env
 ```
-Paste the following into the .env file
+Paste the following into the .env file:
-ADD The information that is in {} and remove the brackets after.
-Make sure that the Name and PASSWORD sections match.
 ```
 POSTGRES_USER={USERNAME}
 POSTGRES_PASSWORD={PASSWORD}